jbleviner/Undergrad/README.md

 # Undergrad
-A collection of my undergraduate projects.
+A collection of undergraduate projects.

+- This repo will be continously updated as necessary.